-Resource Mitigation Measures Right-of- Acquisition of those property interests required for the project will comply fully with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (the Uniform Act).
-Way The Uniform Act also provides for numerous benefits to individuals who occupy improvements that must be acquired, to assist them both financially and with advisory services related to relocating their residence or business operation to a replacement site.
-Items related to commuter rail: New commuter rail, BRT, and feeder bus vehicles will be required to meet Tier III and Tier IV standards.
-Alternative bus fleet vehicle selections will be investigated for more energy and emissions efficient vehicles, such as hybrids, electric buses, etc. Items related to temporary construction activities associated with either of the build packages: Project sponsors must prepare an air quality mitigation plan that describes all feasible measures to reduce air quality impacts from their project.
-CDOT/FHWA staff must review and endorse construction mitigation plans prior to work on a project site.
+Resource Mitigation Measures Right-of- Way Acquisition of those property interests required for the project will comply fully with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (the Uniform Act) and other applicable relocation assistance programs.
+The Uniform Act also provides for numerous benefits to individuals who occupy improvements that must be acquired, to assist them both financially and with advisory services related to relocating their residence or business operation to a replacement site.
+The following mitigation measures are recommended to mitigate potential air quality emissions from commuter rail: New commuter rail, BRT, commuter, and feeder bus vehicles will be required to meet Tier 3 and Tier 4 standards.
+Alternative bus fleet vehicle selections will be investigated for more energy and emissions efficient vehicles, such as hybrids, electric buses, etc. The following mitigation measures are recommended for construction activities associated with any of the Build Packages: An air quality mitigation plan will be prepared describing all feasible measures to reduce air quality emissions from the project.
+CDOT staff must review and endorse construction mitigation plans prior to work on a project site.
 Acceptable options for reducing emissions could include use of late model engines, low-emission diesel products, alternative fuels, engine retrofit technology, and after-treatment products.
-Air Quality The contractor will ensure that all construction equipment is properly tuned and maintained.
-All Quality Idling time will be minimized to 10 minutes - to save fuel and reduce emissions.
-An operational water truck should be on site at all times.
-Water will be applied to control dust as needed to prevent dust impacts off site.
-There will be no open burning of removed vegetation.
-Vegetation should be chipped or delivered to waste energy facilities.
-Existing power sources or clean fuel generators will be used rather than temporary power generators.
-A traffic plan will be developed to minimize traffic flow interference from construction equipment movement and activities.
-The plan may include advance public notice of routing, use of public transportation, and satellite parking areas with a shuttle service.
-Operations will be scheduled for off-peak hours whenever reasonable.
+Air Quality ▶ The contractor will ensure that all construction equipment is properly tuned and maintained. ▶ Idling time will be minimized to 10 minutes-to save fuel and reduce emissions. ▶ An operational water truck will be on site at all times.
+Water will be applied to control dust as needed to prevent dust impacts off site. ▶ There will be no open burning of removed vegetation.
+Vegetation will be chipped or delivered to waste energy facilities.
+Existing power sources or clean fuel generators will be utilized rather than temporary power generators.
+Operations affecting traffic for off-peak hours will be scheduled whenever reasonable.
 Obstructions of through-traffic lanes will be minimized.
 A flag person will be provided to guide traffic properly minimizing congestion and to ensure safety at construction sites.
+Monitoring requirements for air quality mitigation during construction will be established in the air quality mitigation plan, and will be implemented by the construction contractor with CDOT oversight.